Common Job Application Mistakes: The Silent Career Killers You’re Making (And How to Fix Them)

 The mistake: Using fancy fonts, graphics, complex layouts, or creative formatting that looks impressive but crashes applicant tracking systems.

-Why it’s deadly: Over 90% of employers use machine learning to fill out or rank candidates.
+Why it’s deadly: Over 99% of Fortune 500 companies use applicant tracking systems to screen candidates.
 These ATS systems can’t read fancy formatting, which means your beautifully designed resume becomes a garbled mess of unreadable text.

 Your resume might look stunning to human eyes, but if the ATS can’t parse your information correctly, no human will ever see it.